Donbosiks/qr-generator/README.md

 sudo ./install.sh
 ```

-At this stage, you will have all the current functions written in the project working on the local host.
+At this stage, you will have all the current functions written in the project working on the localhost.
 If you want them to be accessible from outside, you will have to configure `nginx`.